 - In the season 3 episode "Billy", the touch of the episode's villain turns men (including a couple of the protagonists) into murderous misogynists.
 In this case, it wasn't so much horrifying as it was anvilicious.

 - In Star Trek, the Ferengi exemplify this trope to an extreme.
 Ferengi women aren't allowed to handle money, think for themselves, or wear clothes.
 They also pre-chew their sons' food.
 This begins to change when one Ferengi woman points out that the society is handicapping its ability to turn a profit by disenfranchising half its population.
 Given that the planet's hat is materialism, this is seen as a very valid point, and begins to bring about change.

-- The JAG episode Head to Toe centers on this.
+- The JAG episode Head to Toe centres on this.
 A female soldier is defending herself on not wearing an abaya, and arguments are made for abiding by the culture and appeasing terrorists (Osama bin Laden is even quoted as Americans in the Middle East being cause for Jihads, meaning the abayas will protect women) and against the subjugation of women and treatment of foreigners.
 When Mac is subjected to this poor treatment she sides with the defendant.

 - Here's The West Wing's C.J.
 Cregg, responding to an incident in the show based on the 2002 Makkah girls' school fire: